huggingface/parler-tts/INFERENCE.md

 ## Speaker Consistency

 The checkpoint was trained on 34 speakers.
 The full list of available speakers includes:
-Laura, Gary, Jon, Lea, Karen, Rick, Brenda, David, Eileen, Jordan, Mike, Yann, Joy, James, Eric, Lauren, Rose, Will, Jason, Aaron, Naomie, Alisa, Patrick, Jerry, Tina, Jenna, Bill, Tom, Carol, Barbara, Rebecca, Anna, Bruce, Emily
+Laura, Gary, Jon, Lea, Karen, Rick, Brenda, David, Eileen, Jordan, Mike, Yann, Joy, James, Eric, Lauren, Rose, Will, Jason, Aaron, Naomie, Alisa, Patrick, Jerry, Tina, Jenna, Bill, Tom, Carol, Barbara, Rebecca, Anna, Bruce, and Emily.

 However, the models performed better with certain speakers.
 Below are the top 20 speakers for each model variant, ranked by their average speaker similarity scores: